gitlabhq/gitlabhq/doc/development/documentation/improvement-workflow.md

 description: How to improve GitLab's documentation.
 ---

-# Other documentation updates
+# Documentation improvement workflow

 Anyone can contribute a merge request or create an issue for GitLab's documentation.

-This page covers the process for general contributions to GitLab's docs (other than those which arise from release-related feature updates) can be found on the documentation guidelines page under [other documentation contributions](index.md#other-documentation-contributions).
+This page covers the process for any contributions to GitLab's docs that are not part of feature development.
+If you are looking for information on updating GitLab's docs as is required with the development and release of a new feature or feature enhancement, see the [feature-change documentation workflow](feature-change-workflow.md).

 ## Who updates the docs

 Anyone can contribute!
-You can create a merge request with documentation when you find errors or other room for improvement, or have an idea for all-new documentation that would help a GitLab user or admin achieve or optimize their DevOps workflows.
+You can create a merge request with documentation when you find errors or other room for improvement in an existing doc, or when you have an idea for all-new documentation that would help a GitLab user or admin to achieve or improve their DevOps workflows.

 ## How to update the docs